NeofytosP/Assingment-2---Big-Data-Course/README.md

 # Assingment-2 For Big Data Management and Processing Course COMP-548DL
-The data model implementation is on MongoDB Atlas
+The data model implementation is on MongoDB Atlas.
 I've created a Read_user in order to access the database (used compass) and allowed the IP address access to be from anywhere.

 ## Connection